 The new Altima is just gorgeous and begs to be photographed!

 Here is my lunch - lemonade, and a selection of Southern specialties including: Catfish, pulled pork, cornbread, fried chicken, and potato salad.
 No one was going hungry today!
-For desert, we had peach cobbler with Jack Daniels infused whipped cream.
+For dessert, we had peach cobbler with Jack Daniels infused whipped cream.

 On the way back, I joined my friends Kris from Little Tech Girl and Jill from Glamamom for a ride back on the highway.
 While not as "fun" as the first half, tearing up Tennessee's back roads, the car was super smooth on the highway and in traffic.
 Ultimately this environment is more important to have as a great experience since the Altima is still ultimately a 4-Door sedan, and will be driven more on the highway and in suburban traffic than being whipped around country roads.